5 Things Your Bartender Wants You To Know About Signature Cocktails at Your Wedding

 If you’ve landed on a specific color palette for your wedding, choosing a signature drink that matches is a fun idea.
 Spring weddings boast light colors such as peach, coral, and sage green.
 In-kind, a pale green bourbon with peach smash would fit perfectly for your wedding.
 Fall lends itself to deeper colors that will warm your spirits (pun intended).

-Whether you’re looking to embrace signature cocktails or not, there are plenty of options available to modern wedding couples today.
-Make sure to consult with your smoky mountain bartenders, and create unique and memorable ways of serving up boozy (and non-boozy) beverages!
+Whether you’re looking to embrace signature cocktails or not, many options are available to modern wedding couples today.
+Consult with your smoky mountain bartenders, and create unique and memorable ways of serving up boozy (and non-boozy) beverages!